Softball Pitching Drills

 • Day 4: Game simulation.
 Ten-minute mechanics and bullpen warm-up, fifteen minutes of change-up progression, fifteen minutes of live inning simulation against a hitter.

 On the days the team is not practicing, the at-home solo wall snaps and towel drill keep the rep volume up between team sessions.
 Track strike percentage and arm speed through the four-week block: pitchers see the numbers move, and coaches catch mechanical drift before it becomes a habit.
-Hitters working through baseball hitting drills share the same four-week tracking discipline; the underlying principle (block the volume, track the numbers, change one thing at a time) carries across both sports.
+Hitters working through our softball hitting drills or the cross-sport baseball hitting drills share the same four-week tracking discipline; the underlying principle (block the volume, track the numbers, change one thing at a time) carries across both sports.

 The pitching block fits into a balanced session covered in our softball practice plan, which times the pitching work alongside hitting, fielding, and baserunning blocks.
 Programs running structured training sessions across multiple teams can attach pitching benchmarks to each session so the same progression carries from fall ball through the spring season.
 Coaches managing several pitchers in a rotation benefit from keeping drills tagged by skill level and equipment so an assistant pulls up the right session in seconds.
 See how Striveon's drill library tags drills by skill area, age, and equipment.